 Do you want to feel that passion like you did on the first day you met?
 You may be ready to listen and give, but how do you know what it is that your partner wants?
 How does your partner best understand what you’re trying to give?
 When addressing lack of passion in a relationship, you must get clear on what it is your partner truly needs from you – even if they don’t know how to communicate it.

 Most of us have a perceptual bias in the way we communicate.
 Is your partner more of an auditory person who likes to talk and listen?
-Or, are they more receptive to visual input, preferring lots of eye contact or seeing your words put into action?
+Or are they more receptive to visual input, preferring lots of eye contact or seeing your words put into action?
 Perhaps your partner prefers kinesthetic communication or the stimulus of touch and needs to have physical reassurance on top of verbal communication.
-If you can’t speak their “love language,” you will find that no passion in your relationships will be an ongoing issue.
+An inability to speak their “love language” might explain why there is no passion in your relationship.

 Pay attention to your partner’s communication cues.
-If you know their perceptual bias, you can adjust your communication style to work in tandem with theirs and ultimately find out how to get passion back in your relationship.
+If you know their perceptual bias, you can adjust your communication style to work in tandem with theirs and ultimately find out how to make passion grow.
 By being sensitive to each other’s biases, you will both get more of the excitement and affection you want.